Steel Authority of India Limited (SAIL) has been awarded the Golden Peacock Environment Management award for the year 2020 in the steel sector.

 China has put forward a bilateral negotiation point of view but it has not been accepted by the other countries.
 This is because the other countries believe that China because of its size may have an unsaid advantage in the distribution of the water body.

-ASEAN has also been involved in solving the dispute but the decision has yet been taken.
-But resolving the dispute has become important because it is affecting the trade across the world and especially an issue for the US regarding security issues.
+ASEAN has also been involved in solving the dispute but the decision has yet to be taken.
+But resolving the dispute has become important because it is affecting trade across the world and especially an issue for the US regarding security issues.

 India has been ordered to return up to $1.4 billion to Cairn Energy PLC of the U.K. after an international arbitration overturned tax demanded retrospectively — an award the government indicated it may challenge.